Pepperi-Addons/data-system-filter/docs/architecture.md

     PreviousFilter?: string; // Key of the chained filter object.
 }
 ```

+Another way to think about it is in SQL terms, the result of a filter is:
+SELECT `Field` FROM `Resource` WHERE `PreviousField` IN [values returned from `PreviousFilter`].

 #### Key Classes:
 - `FilterObjectService` - Manages the filter objects.